ayahack89/localhub/README.md

 3. Make your changes
 4. Submit a pull request

-Please read our contributing guidelines and code of conduct before submitting contributions.
+Please read our contributing guidelines and code of conduct before you submit your contributions.

 ## Community